rizdaprasetya/mt-alt-doc/en/technical-reference/going-live.md

 6. Enter **Sandbox Server Key.**
 7. Enter **Production Server Key** with the *Server Key* retrieved from [Step 3 above](#_3-retrieving-server-key-and-client-key).
 8. Enter **Production Client Key** with the *Client Key* retrieved from [Step 3 above](#_3-retrieving-server-key-and-client-key).

 Your website is now integrated with Midtrans.
 For more information, refer to [Configuring Magento CMS Notification](/en/snap/with-plugins).

 #### **PrestaShop**

-To integrate Midtrans with your PrestaShop CMS, follow the steps given below.

 1. Login to your website as an administrator.
 2. Go to the Midtrans plugin configuration page.